Link to this page: https://www.socialistparty.org.uk/issue/806/18447

 With memories of duck-houses lingering in our minds, we didn't need another expenses scandal to remind us of the rottenness at the top of society.

-But Maria Miller, MP and Cabinet member, has provided one.
-With 'warm support' from Prime Minister David Cameron and some of the other Cabinet millionaires, she is clinging on to her position, as we go to press.
+But Maria Miller, MP and Cabinet member, provided one.
+With 'warm support' from prime minister David Cameron and some of the other Cabinet millionaires, she clung on to her position until forced to resign by widespread anger and opposition.

-This follows revelations that she 'flipped' homes, claimed £90,000 for her mortgage, and made off with over a million quid on the house sale, potentially avoiding paying 28% capital gains tax.
+This followed revelations that she 'flipped' homes, claimed £90,000 for her mortgage, and made off with over a million quid on the house sale, potentially avoiding paying 28% capital gains tax.

-Little wonder that trust in Parliament's pampered elite is at a historic low and almost 150,000 people have signed a petition demanding her resignation.
+Little wonder that trust in parliament's pampered elite is at a historic low and almost 150,000 people signed a petition demanding her resignation.

 The Con-Dems are well and truly the representatives of the mega-rich 1% - using their positions to ensure themselves a place among that select few, while casting thousands onto the streets via the bedroom tax, and into misery via their cold cruel array of austerity measures.

-The Labour leadership have been silent on Miller.
-Is that in the hope that we won't remember that Labour MPs were jailed for expenses transgressions in 2009?
+The Labour leadership were silent on Miller.
+Was that in the hope that we won't remember that Labour MPs were jailed for expenses transgressions in 2009?
 Neither do they have any alternative to austerity - pledging to maintain Tory spending plans if they win the 2015 general election - or to the economic crisis.